louisfaury/cruxponent/content/post/optimal_filter.md

 {{< infoblock>}}
 $\quad$ We study HMMs here for the sake of simplicity.
-Treating processes living in continuous space will just require swapping sums with integrals.
+Treating processes living in continuous spaces simply requires swapping sums with integrals.
 {{< /infoblock >}}

 ## Optimality